List of Netherlands international footballers born outside the Netherlands

-This list includes all the 83 players born outside the Netherlands who played at least one match for the Oranje.
+This list includes all the 83 players born outside the Netherlands who played at least one match for the Netherlands national football team.
 Most of this players were born in Indonesia while it was part of the Dutch East Indies and in Suriname.
 There are also naturalized players like Jonathan De Guzmán or immigrants like Ola and Collins John.

+Players in bold are still active for the national team.
+The list is updated as of 26 March 2023.